Hmmm, Pinterest for Business? Really?

 How to verify your website on Pinterest:

-- Log in to Pinterest from a web browser and click the three dots in your right top corner to open your menu
+- Log in to Pinterest from a web browser and click the arrow in your top right corner to open your menu.

 - Select Settings